Welcome to the British Steel Pension Scheme

 We understand that members are concerned about changes to their pension.
 All members will have two options: switch to a new scheme providing the same benefits as BSPS but with lower future increases, or remain with the current BSPS and move into the Pension Protection Fund.
 We're working hard to provide each member with the information they personally will need to make a choice that’s right for their situation.
 We will be holding meetings around the country in October and November, and will announce the details of these very soon.
 We will send out option packs containing personal information to every member in early October.
 We have set up a member website at www.bspensions.com/choose which will soon have more Q&As and in October we will launch a free and impartial helpline to help members to understand and talk through their options.

 Future pension increases will be reduced whichever option members choose.
-The new scheme will offer the same or higher increases compared to the Pension Protection Fund.
+The new scheme will offer the same or higher increases compared to the Pension Protection Fund, so that they can invest in ftse 100 using best investment apps.

 Pensioners will generally be better off choosing the new scheme.
 Most of our members are pensioners over 65, or receiving ill-health or spouse pensions.
 These members will get the same amount going into their bank account as they get now, whether they chose the new scheme or the Pension Protection Fund.
 Everyone else will get the same pension as now if they choose the new scheme.